ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 ..
 Note:: The ipaddress library is only included by default in Python 3.x.
 To
-    use IPv6 addresses in Python 2.6 and 2.7, make sure to run ``pip install ipaddress`` which installs a backported package.
+    use IPv6 addresses in Python 2.7, make sure to run ``pip install ipaddress`` which installs a backported package.

 HTTPS Certificate Validation
 ````````````````````````````